 - Swim with dolphins/sharks

 Seeing these beautiful animals in the wild is one of the most incredible things I’ve done.
-There are a number of reputable companies that do cage and cage-free shark diving on the North Shore and also swimming/snorkeling with dolphins on the West Side of Oahu.
+There are a number of reputable companies that do cage and cage-free shark diving on the North Shore and also swimming with the best snorkeling gear with dolphins on the West Side of Oahu.
 For the dolphins, I recommend going to Makua Beach early (7-8am) and swimming out from the shore towards the boats and you’ll see dolphins!
 They come fairly close to shore but if you are not comfortable in the ocean, this isn’t the activity for you.

 In full disclosure, I haven’t done this one.
 I wouldn’t say I’m terrified of heights…but I’m most definitely terrified of throwing myself out of a plane and free falling down to the ground.
 I don’t think anyone could even pay me to do this.
 BUT, I have been told my friends that skydiving in Hawaii is one of the best places in the world to do it.
 I’ll take their word for it…